Talking to Yourself Is Bad, mmkay?

 def bar

-# This will assign to a local variable.
+# This assigns to a local variable, NOT the attribute.

 thingy = foo